andrewhouston113/Multi-Leap-Motion-Setup/README.md

 ### Cite As:
 ```
 Houston, A., Walters, V., Corbett, T., & Coppack, R. (2021).
-Evaluation of a multi-sensor Leap Motion setup for biomechanical motion capture of the hand. *Journal of Biomechanics*, 110713.
+Evaluation of a multi-sensor Leap Motion setup for biomechanical motion capture of the hand.
+Journal of Biomechanics, 110713.
 ```